Albert Scanlon

 Albert Joseph Scanlon (10 October 1935 – 22 December 2009) was an English footballer who played as an outside left.
 He began his career with Manchester United and was one of the "Busby Babes" who survived the Munich air disaster of 1958.
 Although he sustained severe injuries, he recovered and continued to play league football for Newcastle United, Lincoln City and Mansfield Town.
 He then went on to play non-league football until his retirement.

 Early life

 Scanlon (front row, third from left) in a Manchester United team photo in 1957.

-Scanlon ― front row, 2nd from right ― team photo in 1960.
+Scanlon ― standing row, 2nd from right ― team photo in 1960.

 Born in Hulme, Manchester, Scanlon was a nephew of former Manchester United winger Charlie Mitten.
 He attended St Wilfred's School in Hulme.
 His talent for football was noticed early on, and he was selected to play for the Manchester Boys side.
 He joined the Manchester United groundstaff in 1950, before signing a professional contract in December 1952.